 Kaempw Melon Rilon pumpkins (most likely Cucurbita maxima) this heirloom variety produces multiple large pumpkins.
 They are hardy, extremely productive, versatile, easy to skin, and utterly delicious.
 Soft orange flesh is great for soup, roasts, scones, slice etc. They set down roots at every node and ripen fast for a large pumpkin.
 This variety needs dedicated seed savers.
 Pumpkins will cross pollinate with other pumpkins of the same species so great care must be taken is saving seed $4 for about 20 seeds

 Snake Beans (Vigna unguiculata subsp. sesquipedalis) red and green mixed.
 Unfortunately these are likely crossed and red are not as red as they could be but the diverse gene pool allows them to quickly adapt to your garden.
 Easy to grow, very productive, each bean can measure up to 60cm long!
 Fast growing, quick to mature, productive over a very long season even in cool climates.
 I am told they taste like asparagus but I think they taste like good beans.
-Snake beans appear to cross with other types of snake bean so take care if seed saving $4 for 20 mixed seeds
+Snake beans appear to cross with other types of snake bean so take care if seed saving $4 for 20 mixed red and green seeds